GrieferAtWork/KOSmk4/readme.md

 			- Have you ever done `readelf -rW /lib/i386-linux-gnu/libc.so.6`?
 			- Do you realize that every single one of the lines your terminal just got spammed with will slow down the startup of any program you run on your system?
 				- Even with lazy symbol resolving, rtld has to perform 1 write to memory for every relocation it finds during startup
 			- Well...
 Doing the same with my `libc.so`, I'm counting 14 relocations (But mine still has all the same functionality, with almost 100% API-compatibility, and at least 95% ABI-compatibility).
-And that's not even mentioning all of the extensions found in KOS's libc, but missing from glibc.
+And that's not even mentioning all of the extensions found in KOS's libc, but missing from Glibc.
 		- Enourmous support for practically everything also found in GLIBc (plus some KOS exceptions, plus a larger number of extensions from other platforms such as BSD or Solaris)
 		- Of note is the fact that the KOS system headers aren't dependent on KOS's particular libc implementation
 			- The system headers will automatically try to detect libc features and substitute anything that isn't supported with inline functions to provide KOS-specific extensions such as `strend()` in a truely portable (as in: not bound to KOS) manner